greenelab/deep-review/manuscript.md

 @yHn4SDRI].
 Deming et al. [@SAvEOARL] applied the attention mechanism to models trained on genomic sequence.
 Attention mechanisms provide insight into the model's decision-making process by revealing which portions of the input are used by different outputs.
+Singh et al. used a hierarchy of attention layers to locate important genome positions and signals for predicting gene expression from histone modifications [@16MNknNBL].
 In the clinical domain, Choi et al.
 [@UcRbawKo] leveraged attention mechanisms to highlight which aspects of a patient's medical history were most relevant for making diagnoses.
 Choi et al. [@10nDTiETi] later extended this work to take into account the